Skip to content

 Lookup precedence in practice

-Suppose the CEO Assistant agent occupies a CEO Assistant role in entity e1.
-The agent calls gmail.send.
+Suppose the CEO Assistant agent in company c1 calls gmail.send.
 Lookup walks:

 The narrowest match wins.
-An agent-scoped credential overrides a role-scoped one.
-A role-scoped one overrides an entity-scoped one.
+An agent-scoped credential overrides a company-scoped one; a company-scoped one overrides a global one.

 Override semantics

-If you want the CEO Assistant to use a different Gmail account than its role's default:
+If you want the CEO Assistant to use a different Gmail account than the company default:

 1. Connect Google on the agent (Path B).

-2. The agent-scoped row supersedes the role-scoped row, transparently.
+2. The agent-scoped row supersedes the company-scoped row, transparently.

 To revert: